buffet/kiwmi/lua_docs.md

 The callback is supposed to return `true` if the event was handled.
 The compositor will not forward it to the view under the cursor.

+#### touch

+A touchpad or toushcreen was interacted with in some way.
+The callback receives a table containing

+* `name`: one of `down`, `up`, `motion` or `frame`
+* `id`: a number used to indicate which finger has dome something, used on devices that support "multitouch".
+For example, the first finger to touch the pad may be assigned id 0 and a second finger added may be assigned 1.
+The id may or may not be reassigned if a finger is lifted and replaced.
+* `x`, `y`: for `down` or `motion` events, the location where the screen was touched.
+These each range between 0.0 and 1.0

+All touch events are sent to the same callback, because the appropriate mode of processing them is to collect messages until there's a `frame` event and group them together.
+For more information see [the Wayland book](https://wayland-book.com/seat/touch.html)

+The callback is supposed to return `true` if the event was handled.
+The compositor will not forward it to the view under the cursor.
+_FIXME: should use gesture cancellation instead_

 ## kiwmi_keyboard

 A handle to a keyboard.